OrBerebi/DeepWiener/README.md

 ## DeepWiener
-Signal enhancement of spatial recording using a Wiener space-time-frequency mask, estimated by a UNet based deep neural network.
+Signal enhancement of spatial audio recording using a Wiener space-time-frequency mask, estimated by a UNet based deep neural network.

-#How to run it
+# How to run it
 1. Open ./matlab/scripts/get_mesurments.m using Matlab 2020b (I think it will work on earlier versions as well)

     1.1.
 Here you can generate the dataset for the project, set the current_folder path.